 Before you can spend 100,000 Ultimate Rewards points, you’ll need to earn them.

 The Chase Sapphire Preferred Credit Card has a 50,000 point welcome bonus after spending $4,000 within 3 months of opening, which will get you halfway there.
 Even if you didn’t take advantage of the 2x on travel and dining, you’d still have 54,000 Ultimate Rewards points (50K sign-up + 4K spend) in your account to book your travel.
-You can even get an additional 5,000 points if you add an authorized user and they make one purchase within the first 3 months of your card opening.

 The Chase Ink Business Preferred has an offer of 80,000 Ultimate Rewards points after spending $5,000 within the first 3 months.
 This card offers 3x points on many of the main expenses a business has – travel, shipping, internet, cable, telephone, and online advertising.
 After meeting the minimum spend, you’ll have at least 85,000 points and will be within striking distance of hitting 100,000 points.

 Both of these options are quick ways to get to Europe with Chase Ultimate Rewards Points.

 How to get to Europe with Chase Ultimate Rewards Points